foliagecanine/tritium-os/README.md

 Additionally, to compile ELF programs for TritiumOS you will need an i686-tritium compiler to build this project.
 You can build one using the [tritium-compiler](https://github.com/foliagecanine/tritium-compiler) repository.
-You can build the C library using the [libc-tritium](https://github.com/foliagecanine/libc-tritium/tree/rewrite) repository. **Note: you must use the `rewrite` branch for compatibility with tritium-os `rewrite` branch.**
+You can build the C library using the [libc-tritium](https://github.com/foliagecanine/libc-tritium/tree/rewrite) repository.

 Then you will need QEMU, which you can get on a Debian distribution (like Ubuntu, etc.) by running this command:
 `sudo apt-get install qemu`